-The following is a general discussion of the material U.S. federal income and estate tax consequences to a non-U.S. holder of the acquisition, ownership and disposition of our common stock.
-For purposes of this discussion, a non-U.S. holder is any beneficial owner of our common stock that is not for U.S. federal income tax purposes any of the following:
+The following is a general discussion of the material U.S. federal income and estate tax consequences to a non-U.S. holder of the acquisition, ownership and disposition of our common stock or Preferred Stock.
+For purposes of this discussion, a non-U.S. holder is any beneficial owner of our common stock or Preferred Stock that is not for U.S. federal income tax purposes any of the following: